wp-plugins/seo-social-sidebar/readme.txt

 What does it cost

 *    Twitter & Custom Text are always free
-*   £5 upgrade to release premium features
+*   &pound 5 upgrade to release premium features
 == Changelog ==
 support for WP 3.9.1